In a nutshell: Quarter-mile long pocket of sandy beach.

 Sound-bite: [Children playing]

-Like Polo Beach, the name was changed when Wailea Resort began marketing.
-Ulua is the name of perhaps the most popular Hawaiian game fish, so it was definitely a winner for the brochures.
+Like nearby Polo Beach, the name was changed when Wailea Resort began marketing.
+Ulua is the name of what is perhaps the most popular Hawaiian game fish, so it was definitely a winner for the brochures.
 The old Hawaiian name reported by those who remember this beach prior to WWII was “Kaula’uo.”
 During WWII US Marines renamed the beach to “Little Tarawa” (for the mission they were training) and that name stuck with many local folks.

 Video credit: HawaiianObrien.com.

 Ulua Beach fronts the Wailea Elua Village condos and is popular with dive instructors, as there is a good beginner level dive at the outer reef.
 Beach parking, shared with Mokapu Beach, can also fill up early.
 If the lot is full, you can park at the south lot for Keawakapu Beach and take a quarter-mile stroll across Mokapu Beach as all three of these beaches connect.

 Video: Ocean Kayak POV

 Location: End of Hale Ali’i Pl (access from Wailea Aluani Dr.) – See Google map below for exact location.

 View Mokapu & Ulua Beaches in a larger map